 If you have any questions about the CCP or our services, please look through the FAQs below.
 If you don’t find an answer, please stop by to see us, schedule an appointment, or call us at 276-8983.
-You can also email the Director, Barbara Lewis, at email@example.com.
+You can also email the Assistant Director, Jason Coley, at firstname.lastname@example.org, or the Director, Barbara Lewis, at email@example.com.

 The CCP is located on the first floor of the Folsom Library (the library entrance is on the second floor).
-Our offices are rooms 154A and 154B.
-From the stairs: make two quick lefts and look for our red sign.
-From the elevator: turn right, the center will be ahead on your left.
+Our space is to the left of the computer bar at the bottom of the stairs.
+Look for the “Keep Calm and Write On” poster.
+From the elevator: turn right, the center will be on your right.

-In a standard session, you and the consultant will discuss the assignment, including the professor’s expectations, the intended audience, formatting etc. Then you and the consultant will read through the piece, out loud or silently, depending on your preference.
-You will work together on what you feel is most important.
-For example, making sure the paper flows well, is clear and easy to understand, has the proper structure, etc. This is the basic process, but remember, each session is different, just as each writer and assignment is different.
+In a standard conference, you and the tutor will discuss the assignment, including any expectations, the intended audience, formatting etc. Then you and the tutor will read through the piece, out loud or silently, depending on your preference.
+You will work together on issues you feel are most important: readability, clarity, structure, organization, support of ideas, etc. This is the basic process, but remember, each conference is different, just as each writer and assignment is different.

 Yes.
 Our consultants are trained to work with multilingual students and to help explain typical difficulties with English writing or speaking.
 They are not language teachers, but are happy to help with oral presentations, grammar, vocabulary, native English idioms, etc.

-Sessions last about 30 minutes.
-Depending on the project, students may request longer sessions, and are welcome to schedule two back-to-back sessions in one day and/or multiple sessions over a week or more.
+Conferences are scheduled for 30- or 60-minute appointments.
+However, the conference last about 25- to 50-minutes, respectively.
+This allows the tutors to complete necessary reflective paperwork and prepare for the next conference.
 If you plan to split one project over more than one visit, you may want to request the same consultant through our scheduler, so they are familiar with the work.

 No, there is no page limit.
 We help students working on projects ranging from 1-2 page lab reports to lengthy graduate-level dissertations.
-Sessions are limited in time though, so if the whole assignment cannot be covered in one session, we advise you to schedule a second or third appointment, leaving time in between sessions to do some revising on your own.
+Conferences are limited in time though, so if the whole assignment cannot be covered in one session, we advise you to schedule a second or third appointment on another day, leaving time in between conferences to do some revising on your own.

-Contact Dr. Barbara Lewis (firstname.lastname@example.org), director of the Center for Communication Practices, for information on how to become a consultant in the Center.
+Contact Dr. Barbara Lewis (firstname.lastname@example.org), Director of the Center for Communication Practices, for information on how to become a tutor in the Center.